 Black Swan Habitat

-The primary aim of the project is to protect the foreshore reserve, improve habitat for native waterbirds and protect the riverbank from erosion, while providing a retreat for bird watching, breeding, ecology, and learning.
+The Black Swan Habitat provides improved habitat for native waterbirds while providing a retreat for bird watching, breeding, ecology, and learning.

-The City has grown approximately 11,000 native plants, and 20 trees in its nursery for the project.
-The new trees will replace the introduced Casuarina cunninghamiana that have self-seeded in the area.
+The City grew approximately 11,000 native plants, and 20 trees in its nursery for the project.
+The new trees have replaced the introduced Casuarina cunninghamiana that had self-seeded in the area.

 The project aims to improve habitat for native waterbirds and protect the riverbank from erosion.